D2CS-sub/D2CS/README.md

-# Graph Clustering and Summarizing
+# D2CS - A Clustering and Summarizing Pipeline
 ## Introduction
 We aim to improve the quality of a multi-document summary, given the connections between the texts (via shared authors, institution, subject etc.).
 Our method is as follows: